 In the Guest processing we have the ability to interact with the Guests in our case the Cluster nodes and take an application consistent Backup leveraging VSS.

-When we click on applications button per object we can define the behaviour.
+When we click on applications button per object we can define the behavior.

 First we need to enable the application-aware processing.
 Then we can also choose to process the transaction logs or not.
 Now despite the name not necessarily the transaction logs refer to SQL ones.
 In this case here they refer to all transaction logs for other applications that run on the computers.
 A quick command to show the available VSS writers is